-As you’ve seen, the final shipping cost for any item depends on package dimensions, weight, destination, and shipping speed. eCommerce shipping companies provide competitive rates for flat rate boxes, so take advantage of this pricing when you can.
+As you’ve seen, the final shipping cost for any item depends on package dimensions, weight, destination, and shipping speed.
+Keep this in mind if you're shipping uncommon items, or learning how to ship frozen food. eCommerce shipping companies provide competitive rates for flat rate boxes, so take advantage of this shipping pricing when you can.

 Calculating a Winning Shipping Rate

-eCommerce fulfillment and shipping is pivotal to the success of your business, whether you’re learning how to become a wholesaler or already active on an online marketplace.
+eCommerce fulfillment and shipping are pivotal to the success of your business, whether you’re learning how to become a wholesaler or already active in an online marketplace.
 It’s far easier to increase eCommerce sales when your customers know your order management is reliable.

 The shipping accuracy and speed of your eCommerce venture can make or break your brand efforts, especially if you’re just starting an eCommerce business.
 Put quality first and the rest will follow.

 Frequently Asked Questions About How to Calculate Shipping Costs

 Getting shipping costs under control can feel like an impossibility.
 Just when you’ve found great ground shipping rates, you may be adding or removing products from your catalog.
 This creates confusion regarding how much to charge for what products, and whether or not to use free shipping.

 Instead of figuring it all out yourself, we researched answers to some commonly asked shipping questions.
 Take a look below: